binary-manu/routerify/README.md

 Before provisioning, the following variables can be used to define port forwarding to specific services:
-* `routing_input_rules` defines ports on the router itself that will be accessibile from the Internet (i.e. to allow SSH connectivity from outside the network);
+* `routing_input_rules` defines ports on the router itself that will be accessible from the Internet (i.e. to allow SSH connectivity from outside the network);
 * `routing_portfwd_rules` defines port forwarding rules for services that are offered by hosts behind the gateway itself.
 You should state